webtranslateit/webtranslateit/README.md

     pull          Pull target language file(s)
     push          Push master language file(s)
-    add           Create and push a new master language file addlocale     Add a new locale to the project server        Start a synchronisation server
+    match         Display matching of local files with File Manager add           Create and push a new master language file addlocale     Add a new locale to the project server        Start a synchronisation server